-The Group meets the balance of the cost of funding the defined benefit Pension Plan and the Bank must pay contributions at least equal to those paid by members, which are fixed.
+The Group meets the balance of the cost of funding the defined benefit Pension Plan and must pay contributions at least equal to those paid by members, which are fixed.
 The funding requirements are based on regular (at least every 3 years) actuarial valuations of the Plans and the assumptions used to determine the funding required may differ from those set out above.
-The Bank expects to pay \$56.8 million to the Pension Plans during 2022/2023.
+The Group expects to pay \$56.8 million to the Pension Plans during 2023/2024.